Harchand Singh Longowal: Beginnings of political activism

 Longowal's life of political activism began in June 1964, when he led a demonstration for Sikh rights at the historic site of Paonta Sahib in the present-day state of Himachal Pradesh.
 In 1965, Longowal became the president of the Akali organization in Sangrur district and a member of the working committee of the Shiromani Akali Dal.
-In 1969, he was elected to the Punjabi Legislative Assembly as the Akali candidate, defeating the Congress Party's Babu Brish Bhan, who had been chief minister of the Patiala and East Punjab States Union (PEPSU).
+In 1969, he was elected to the Punjab Legislative Assembly as the Akali candidate, defeating the Congress Party's Babu Brish Bhan, who had been chief minister of the Patiala and East Punjab States Union (PEPSU).

 In June 1975, the Allahabad High Court annulled the election of Indira Gandhi, the then Prime Minister.
 Instead of resigning she imposed the Internal Emergency and arrested thousands of leaders of opposition parties.
 Although no Akali leader had been arrested, the organisation decided to take action against the suppression of civil liberties.
 In July 1975, all the senior Akali leaders courted arrest and Harchand Singh Longowal took over command of the protests which continued till January 1977.
 In the 1978 by-election to the Lok Sabha (Lower House), Harchand Singh was offered the Akali nomination for Faridkot constituency but he declined the offer.
 He got Balwant Singh Ramoowalia to contest instead, who was elected to the seat.